ncatlab/nlab-content/pages/2/0/9/2/2902/content.md

 If we make the three rectangles into squares, as above, the isosceles triangles have two 45&#176; angles.
 So between this extreme, and the long-and-skinny extreme, it's clear that we can choose _some_ intermediate degree of skinniness for the rectangles that will turn the 12 isosceles triangles into equilateral triangles.

-(This argument implicity uses the [[intermediate value theorem]] and would not have been used by Euclid, although Archimedes might have attempted it.)
+(This argument implicity uses the [[intermediate value theorem]] and would not have been used by Euclid, although Archimedes might have attempted it.
+An alternative that avoids using the intermediate value theorem is given at the end of the proof.)

 So, a _regular_ icosahedron _must_ exist, and it will have six edges that form three mutually orthogonal pairs.